anthonyloprimo/HyperMon/readme.md

 - In the map editor, resizing the map will clear everything without warning.
 - In the map editor, encounter tables cannot yet be defined (just placeholder and html scaffolding).

 ## Changelog:
+### v0.0.16
+- Added warp objects and flags to map handling.
+So far just warps are working properly.
+- When autowalk is enabled for a warp, the player will move one square in the direction they are facing, and the player input is locked to prevent interrupting the auto-walk sequence.

 ### v0.0.14
 - Fixed a bug where the player didn't animate when walking correctly.
 - Fixed a bug where the player wouldn't animate when bumping against a solid object or square.